We Recycle

 HOW WE DO IT

 Test Recycling Centres are up and running on both Tortola and Virgin Gorda.
 The hard work of putting partnerships, infrastructure, education programmes and monitoring /evaluation tools in place is done.
 Long-term funding mechanisms are being implemented.
 Also, new legislation that will allow for government funding, such as a Container Deposit Bill, is moving forward.
-The Test Recycling Centres will compile critical data on system vulnerabilities, best practices, and costs.
+The Test Recycling Centres are compiling critical data on system vulnerabilities, best practices, and costs.
 This will be shared with Government, as it moves toward setting up Recycling Centres on each main island, in keeping with the new Solid Waste Management Strategy.

 Recycling Tips